franciskershaw/game-of-fives/README.md

 * To have a game that players will want to play multiple times.
 * Produce a project which passes all marking criteria for the Code Institute's milestone 2 project.

-*Therefore, to meet both the focus and business goals, the game must be created and hosted on a bespoke website using using HTML, CSS and Javascript in order to implement all the neccessary functionality to both enteratin the user and pass this part of the course.*
+*Therefore, to meet both the focus and business goals, the game must be created and hosted on a bespoke website using HTML, CSS and Javascript in order to implement all the necessary functionality to both entertain the user and pass this part of the course.*

 While strategising for this project, I figured that a prudent place to start for inspiration on layout and features would be to look up some popular online versions of 'rock, paper, scissors' as it essentially amounts to a more basic version of 'Fives'.
 With this in mind, I found the following sites very useful to begin with: